DeviPriyaRajeswariKotagiri/Testing/README.md

    ### i .
 Deployment status

-   One of the way to check Deployment status is via Jenkins.
+   One of the way to check Deployment status is via CodeFresh.
-   Jenkins can be used to report the status of the deployment.
+   You can use Codefresh to deploy docker images directly to the Kubernetes cluster You can watch the status of the deployment right from the Codefresh UI.

-   Please check references for more information on how to check the deployment status.
+   Please check references for more information on how to check the deployment status.[Deployment Status on  Codefresh](https://codefresh.io/docs/docs/getting-started/deployment-to-kubernetes-quick-start-guide/)

    ### ii.
 How to view Health statistics